qbart/gaia/README.md

 # GΛIΛ

-GAIA is golang based implementation of Ralph Loop.
+GAIA is golang based implementation of Ralph Loop (basically "AI continous delivery" with pushes to current branch).
-AI instructions are fed from issues so everything can be controled via task with appropirate labels.
+AI instructions and rules are fed from issues so everything can be controlled remotely via tasks with appropriate labels.

 ## Installation